-The trigger for the captivity which occurred in 587 B.C. came when Nebuchadnezzar responded to Zedekiah's rebellion and dalliance with Babylon's rival Egypt, laid siege and destroyed the city, killed many of its inhabitants, destroyed the Temple, took most of the rest of the people to Babylon leaving behind only the poorest.
+The trigger for the captivity which occurred in 587 B.C. came when Nebuchadnezzar responded to Zedekiah's rebellion and secret alliance with Babylon's rival Egypt, laid siege and destroyed the city, killed many of its inhabitants, destroyed the Temple, took most of the rest of the people to Babylon leaving behind only the poorest.

 The people of God had taken Him for granted.
-They assumed that His covenant with Abraham and the Patriarchs was unalterable, their occupation of the land was permanent and that they were immune to any foreign captivity as long as God was in their midst, evidenced by the Temple in Jerusalem.
+They assumed that His covenant with Abraham and the Patriarchs meant their occupation of the land was permanent and that they were immune to any foreign captivity as long as God was in their midst, evidenced by the Temple in Jerusalem.
 To their utter shock and great dismay however, Jerusalem was captured, and the nation was exiled from the land to live in captivity in Babylon.

-Greater judgment was still to come but this initial phase did not elicit repentance or remorse from the sin-hardened exiles, only disillusionment, cynicism, bitterness, and anger.
+Greater judgment was still to come but this initial deportation did not bring repentance or remorse from the sin-hardened exiles, only disillusionment, cynicism, bitterness, and anger.
 It is to this disgruntled people that Ezekiel was called to prophesy and his message was not well received.
-Like Jeremiah, he was warned that the people would not listen to his messages of gloom and doom.
+Like Jeremiah, God warned him that the people would not listen to his messages of gloom and doom.

-The prophet's message was typical of that brought by the other seers of his era.
-First, the warning of judgment; the sovereign Lord will not tolerate sin, especially sin in the life of His own people.

-Ezekiel was to proclaim that the Lord was going to bring catastrophic judgment on Jerusalem because of their idolatry.
-They deluded themselves with the belief that as long as the Temple remained, God was among them.
+The prophet's message was the same as that brought by the other seers of his time.
+First was the warning of judgment; the sovereign Lord will not tolerate sin, especially sin in the life of His own people.
+Ezekiel proclaimed that the Lord was going to bring catastrophic judgment on Jerusalem because of their idolatry.
+They had deluded themselves with the belief that as long as the Temple remained, God was among them.
 Ezekiel warned that God had left the Temple as a prelude to judgment.
 He would also bring judgment through Babylon to the nations that laughed at Jerusalem's fall and oppressed its people.
 In the end all the nations would know that Yahweh is God.